 BLM Eastern States History

-As the BLM took on Federal onshore minerals responsibilities, activity in the Eastern States grew and more natural resource challenges emerged in the East.
-The focus of the Eastern States expanded from the primary mission of a land title office to encompass many of the same issues managed by the BLM in the West.
-The merger of the BLM and Minerals Management Service gave BLM Eastern States significant new mineral management responsibilities, and District Offices were created in Milwaukee, Wisconsin and Jackson, Mississippi in 1983.
+As the Bureau of Land Management (BLM) took on more responsibilities for minerals on federal lands in the eastern states, activity there increased, and new natural resource challenges appeared.
+The focus of the Eastern States office shifted from mainly handling land titles to dealing with many of the same issues as the BLM in the western United States.
+When the BLM merged with the Minerals Management Service, the Eastern States Office gained important new responsibilities for managing minerals.
+To support this, District Offices were created in Milwaukee, Wisconsin, and Jackson, Mississippi, in 1983.

 Eastern States manages public lands and resources for present and future generations.
 This includes the development of solid and fluid minerals on public domain and acquired lands on approximately 40 million acres of federal mineral estate, and scattered surface tracts in Alabama, Arkansas, Florida, Louisiana, Maryland, Minnesota, Mississippi, Virginia, and Wisconsin.

-The BLM Eastern States functions in the same manner as those throughout the West, focusing on widely-based multiple-use resource management under the Federal Land Policy and Management Act of 1976.
+The BLM Eastern States functions in the same manner as those throughout the West, focusing on widely based multiple-use resource management under the Federal Land Policy and Management Act of 1976.